wisdomfusion/HOWTOs/howto-install-httpd22-php56-mysql57-on-macosx.md

-# How to Install httpd2.2 with PHP5.6 and MySQL5.7 on Mac OS X
+# How to Install httpd 2.2 with PHP 5.6 and MySQL 5.7 on Mac OS X

 ## 0. 简介